Download als PDF: English version oder Deutsche Version

 Between 1996 and 2007 Christoph Meinel served as a member of the scientific board of directors of the IBFI Schloss Dagstuhl.
-From 1996 to 2007 he was speaker of the “Gesellschaft für Informatik” (GI) (German Society for Computer Sciences) specialist group on Complexity.
+From 1996 to 2007 he was speaker of the “Gesellschaft für Informatik” (GI) (German Society for Computer Sciences) specialist group on Complexity, since 2017 he is GI-Fellow.
 He participates in numerous international program committees and has organized a variety of international symposia and conferences.

 Christoph Meinel was a member of AG5 “High-Tech Strategies for the Information Society,” under the auspices of the National German IT Summit, from 2006 to 2008.
 Since 2009 he has been a member of AG2 “Digital Infrastructures as Enablers.”
 He is on the board of directors of MINT-EC e.V. (a German network of excellence among German schools and colleges in the fields of math and science).
-He is a member of the Security Advisory board at SAP SE, advisory committee chairman of the SAP Meraka UTD advisory board in South Africa, and works closely with a number of other supervisory boards.
+He is a member of the Security Advisory board at SAP SE, and works closely with a number of other supervisory boards.
 Since 2007 Christoph Meinel has been chairman of the German IPv6 Council.

 His internationally patented high-security solution "Lock Keeper" is licensed by the Siemens AG.
 His tele-TASK system, an innovative mobile system to record lectures or presentations and disseminate them via the Internet, is licensed by Dell.

 Also worthy of mention is the recently established MOOC platform “openHPI” and the Tele-Board system for the creative support of distributed teams of designers and developers, both realized under Christoph Meinel’s direction.